Is the Master of Athletic Training Program accredited by the Commission on Accreditation of Athletic Training Education (CAATE)?

 Can I work while enrolled in the Master of Athletic Training Program?

 The MAT program is a full-time professional program that requires attendance in all classes and at all clinical education experiences.
 If a student has outside employment, he/she may not represent the University of Houston Master of Athletic Training Program and academic coursework and clinical education experiences will not be planned around that student’s work schedule.
+Please refer to the MAT Program Attendance and Outside Employment Policy in the MAT program handbook.

 Will I be eligible to take the State of Texas Advisory Board of Athletic Training licensure examination upon finishing the Master of Athletic Training Program?